subnetspider/subnetspider.github.io/_posts/2023-07-02-setting-up-dynamic-and-static-ipv6-addresses-on-freebsd.md

 ```

 > ℹ️ **Note**
+>
 > Change the interface name `vtnet0` to the interface used by your FreeBSD hosts.
 > You can also omit the interface name in the first command, which will restart all interfaces.

+> ❗ Important
+>
+> In some of my FreeBSD 13.2-RELEASE VNET jails, the default IPv6 route wouldn't be set no matter what commands I ran.
+> Even if you're not experiencing connectivity problems, I recommend restarting VNET jails rather than running the commands above.
+> At this point, I am not shure if this is caused by the OPNsense router advertisement daemon `radvd` or FreeBSD router solicitation daemon `rtsold`.
+> As soon as I find out, I will update this post accordingly.

 And, it works: